ridzuan5757/project-gorilla/sprints/sprint 5/kubernetes_attributes_processor.md

 When running as an agent, it is important to apply a discovery filter so that the processor only discover pods from the same host that it is running on.
-Not using such a filter can result in unnecessary resource usage especially on very large clusters.
+Not using such a filter can result in unnecessary resource usage especially on huge clusters.
 Once the filter is applied, each processor will only query the `k8s` API for pods running on it's own node.

 Node filter can be applied by setting the `filter.node` config option to the